Has chronic pain taken over your life?

 Maybe you’ve already had every test known to man, trying to figure out what the issue is?

-Perhaps you’ve even been dismissed by some doctors, or told “the pain is all in your head”?
+Perhaps you’ve been dismissed by doctors, or told “the pain is all in your head”?

-Have you given up on your favorite hobbies because of fear they will cause the pain to recur?
+Have you given up on your favorite hobbies because of fear they will cause the pain to return?

 Do you avoid social events because you never know when the pain will crop up again?

 If any of these are true for you, then I am deeply sorry.
-No one should have to live with chronic pain, and nobody deserves to be dismissed by the medical community, even if they cannot explain where the pain is coming from.
-You deserve a pain-free, fulfilling life!
+No one should have to live with chronic pain, and nobody deserves to be dismissed by the medical community, even if doctors cannot explain where the pain is coming from.
+You deserve a pain-free, fulfilling life, and I can help you get there.

 Chronic pain has become an epidemic